 J. Patient address information, including city, state and zip code.

 Each time a controlled substance is dispensed, the dispenser is required to transmit specific information to INSPECT.
-Exceptions to this requirement are stipulated by IC 35-48-7-3:
+Exceptions to this requirement are stipulated by IC 35-48-7-2.9:

 Sec.
 3. As used in this chapter, "dispenser" has the meaning set forth in IC 35-48-1-13.
 However, the term does not include the following:

 A number of safeguards have been put in place to protect the confidentiality of patient medical information.
-All authorized users of the system must be registered and approved for access (See "Who can access the information collected by INSPECT?").
-And even after access to the system has been granted, to ensure confidentiality of patients' medical records, a multitude of statutory restrictions still apply.
-For instance, a practitioner submitting a request for patient information must be providing medical or pharmaceutical treatment to the patient in question, or must be evaluating the need for such treatment.
+All authorized users of the system must be registered and approved for access (See "Who is eligible to gain access to the information collected by INSPECT?").
+And even after access to the system has been granted, a multitude of statutory restrictions still apply to ensure confidentiality of patients' medical records.
+For instance, a practitioner submitting a request for patient information must currently be providing medical or pharmaceutical treatment to the patient in question, or must be evaluating the need for such treatment.
 Likewise, members of the law enforcement community are only allowed to obtain private information in cases where an investigation dealing with controlled substances is already underway.

-Which prescription drugs does INSPECT monitor?
+What prescription drugs does INSPECT monitor?

 The law that created INSPECT stipulates that the program is to monitor all schedule II, III, IV and V controlled substances.
 Click here for a list of the drugs as described in the Federal Controlled Substances Act.